bootcmatch/BootCMatch/README.md

 * testkbootsolver   uses a set of AMG hierarchies as a preconditioner for the FCG method.

 At this time, you will have to edit the make.inc file by hand; when we get around to writing a configure script and a better  documentation we will declare version 1.0.

+For questions, please send an email to pasqua.dambra@cnr.it or salvatore.filippone@cranfield.ac.uk